 - Our Paediatric Clinic makes it easy for families to access a Paediatrician for their children where necessary.
 Clinics are run each month and appointments are held at the school.
 There is no cost for families for this service.

-- We have a Speech Therapist on staff who assesses all of our students and provides follow up therapy where appropriate.
-Our partnership with Melbourne University means we also host two fourth year speech therapist students each term who provide extra support and therapy.
-Our Speech Therapists provide one on one therapy, small group sessions and work closely with our teachers to support students.
+- We have a Speech Therapist and Occupational Therapist on staff who assess all of our students and provide follow up therapy where appropriate.
+Our partnership with Melbourne University means we also host speech therapist and occupational therapist students each term who provide extra support and therapy.
+Our Therapists provide one on one therapy, small group sessions and work closely with our teachers to support students.

 - All food for students is provided free of charge as part of our Healthy Food Program.
 Our full time chef caters for morning tea, lunch and afternoon tea for all students as well as breakfast for those who haven’t had a chance to have brekky at home in the mornings.